Q: Is your tiny house insulated?

 Q: Does it have plumbing?

 A: You betcha!
 Our home is plumbed using traditional methods with copper piping.
-We also have two 55 gallon holding water tanks that gravity feed to each of our spaces.
-Currently we use an on-demand water heater, and we plan to add a series of filters, pumps and gutters for rainwater collection.
+We also have two 55 gallon holding water tanks that gravity feed to each of our plumbed spaces.
+Currently we use an on-demand water heater, and we plan to add gutters for rainwater collection.
 We have two (going on three) sinks.
 One in the kitchen, one in the bathroom and one coming to Brandon’s ‘shaving area’.
 We also have an indoor and outdoor shower.
-We use biodegradable soaps and our grey water trickles through a solar still, before running back into the earth.
+We use biodegradable soaps, and are working on a filtering process for our grey water.

 Q: Does it have electricity?

 A: Yep!
-Just like your house at home would.
+Just like your house would.
 We plan to convert to solar energy (and maybe wind) to have entirely off-grid capabilities.
 Our wires run through exposed conduit.

 Q: Does your home require gas?

 A: Yes, both our water heater, stove and winter heater run off propane.
-We use a 45lb tank, with a 20lb tank backup.
-We may upgrade to a larger tank someday.
+We use two 45lb tank, with a 20lb tank backup.

 Q: What do you heat with?

-A: We use a Mile ventless on demand propane wall heater, and supplement with an electric room heater.
+A: We use a Rinnai ventless on demand propane wall heater, and supplement with an electric room heater.
 Usually the electric heater is enough to heat the room.
-We also put plastic over the windows and use curtains.
+We also put plastic over the windows and use curtains during the winter months.
 The house stays cozy and warm in the winter!

 Q: What inspired/precipitated your lifestyle?